moreonion/mssociety-templates/snippets.md

 </div>
 ```

-Add as many panels as you like and wrap them all within the `panels` div
+Add as many panels as you like and wrap them all within the `panels` div.

 To add a link to the second page of your action, or to another EN action, use the tool for setting up internal links.
 We suggest setting this up on a separate piece of text, and then copying and pasting the link into the right place in the html.
 Otherwise, EN might make changes to the code above.